the-turing-way/the-turing-way/project_management/turing_mybinder_role.md

 ## Requirements

+Ideally, the person in this role will be a member of the Turing Institute with an `@turing.ac.uk` domain email.
+This is due to the dependency on Turing internal processes/platforms, such as points 1 and 2 below.

-- An account in the Turing's Azure tenancy
+1) An account in the Turing's Azure tenancy
-- Access to the `turingmybinder` subscription (can be arranged with IT Services through Top Desk)
+2) Access to the `turingmybinder` subscription (can be arranged with IT Services through Top Desk)
-- Knowledge of Kubernetes and Helm
+3) Knowledge of Kubernetes and Helm

 ## Responsibilities